joemanley201/universityRecommendationSystem/README.md

 # universityRecommendationSystem
-Recommendation system for Graduate Level Studies in the United States.
 Implemented as a part of CSE 255 - Data Mining and Predictive Analysis

-### Nov 25, 2015
-Started Scraping data from edulix.com

-### Nov 26, 2015
-Scrape completed.
-Started cleaning process
+For an aspiring graduate student, choosing which universities to apply to is a conundrum.
+Often, the students wonder if their profile is good enough for a certain university.
+We addressed this issue by building a recommendation system based on various classification algorithms.
+Since data was not readily available, we scraped data Edulix.com, and a dataset containing profiles of students with admits/rejects to 45 different universities in USA was built.
+Based on this data set, various models were trained and universities were suggested such that it maximizes the chances of a student getting an admit from that university.

 ### Structure of scraped data
 53,645 entries finally compiled.